 In Sweden, the Yule Goat is a tradition.
 Stories range from the goat delivering presents to Santa Claus riding the goat instead of his sleigh.
-Small goats made of straw are still one of the most popular Christmas decorations.
-In the town of Gävle, there’s even a 43 feet tall straw goat built every year.
+Miniature goats made of straw are still one of the most popular Christmas decorations.
+And in the town of Gävle, a 43 feet tall straw goat is built yearly.
 God Jul!

 Italy – La Befana

-In Italy, on the eve of the Epiphany (January 5th), La Befana, the good-hearted witch, climbs down chimneys to fill good children’s shoes with treats.
+On the eve of the Epiphany (January 5th) in Italy, La Befana, the good-hearted witch, climbs down chimneys to fill good children’s shoes with treats.
 Buon Natale!

 Greece – Christmas Boats